WGC – HSBC Champions

 In addition there are qualifiers from the Asian Tour, The Japan Tour, The Sunshine Tour and the PGA Tour of Australia.

 Finally there are wildcards offered to home players from China.

-As is often the case in this event due to the time of year it falls in the calendar, coupled with the travel involved, several leading American names have chosen not to compete.
+As is often the case in this event due to the time of year it falls in the calendar, several leading names have chosen not to compete.

 Sheshan International GC is a par 72 measuring just over 7250yds.

 The greens are Bentgrass.

 The course was designed by Neil Haworth in 2004

 The fairways are treelined but are fairly forgiving off the tee.

 Over the years we have seen all types of player flourish here, bombers such as Bubba Watson and DJ have both won here, however ball strikers such as Knox, Rose, Stenson and Berger have also had good success here and it is this type of player of anything that has featured more prominently on the leaderboard over the years.